 Buying a holiday home or holiday apartment

-Buying a holiday home represents a significant financial decision and whilst there are considerable advantages holiday letting a property versus traditional buy-to-lets there are many elements to consider before jumping in and making a potentially rash decision.
+Buying and setting up a holiday home represents a significant financial decision and whilst there are considerable advantages holiday letting a property versus traditional buy-to-lets there are many elements to consider before jumping in and making a potentially rash decision.

-Who doesn’t enjoy looking in estate agent windows when are away on holiday, loving the area, the fresh, invigorating air and sea views and thinking, ‘Wouldn’t it be lovely to buy a holiday here!’
+Who doesn’t enjoy looking in estate agent windows when away on holiday, while loving the area, the fresh, invigorating air and sea views and thinking, ‘Wouldn’t it be lovely to buy a holiday home here?!’

-Nobody knows Eastbourne as well as us nor the key elements of holiday letting so let us help you with a considered, rationale approach.
+Nobody knows Eastbourne as well as us nor the key elements of holiday letting so let us help you with a considered, rational approach.

 Is the property purely an investment or more of a holiday escape for you (with any rentals seen as a contribution towards the bills)?

-- How hands-on are you likely to be and how much support will you want?
+How hands-on will you be and how much support will you need?